Studying at INTO London

 How and when will I receive feedback?

 Your progress will be monitored throughout the programme.
-You will receive five reports throughout the academic year at INTO London, followed by final transcript of your results at the end of the programme.
+You will receive three reports throughout the academic year at INTO London, followed by final transcript of your results at the end of the programme.
 You will also have at least one tutorial per term with your Personal Tutor, who will discuss your progress with you.

 What is expected of me during my INTO programme?